 - Meeting and Event Planning

-- This course is designed to be a resource and learning tool for today’s beginning meeting and event planning professionals.
-It will define the scope and segmentation of the convention and group business market, while describing marketing and sales strategies to attract markets with specific needs.
-Checklists and conference journals will be provided, as well as, explanations on the roles and responsibilities for the meeting managers and the meeting coordinators.
+- This course is designed to be a resource and learning tool for today's beginning meeting and event planning professionals.
+It will define the scope of the MICE industry, while describing marketing and sales strategies to attract markets with specific needs.
+Students will design a proposal for a given scenario as well as participate in various school functions and volunteer opportunities in the community.

 - Principles of Marketing

 - This course features an introduction to the marketing environment, marketing research, and the role of marketing in organizations today.
 Topics include sales promotions, product placement, and pricing strategies in the movement of products from the business to the consumer.

 - This course provides the student with an introduction to multiple office-based applications.
 The student will use the knowledge gained in this course as a foundation for implementing and developing projects in various applications including spreadsheets, word processing, presentation software, and the PTI network.

 - Spreadsheet Applications

 - This course guides students with little spreadsheet experience and enables them to become knowledgeable, confident spreadsheet designers and users.
 The course utilizes hands-on examples, tutorials, and reinforcement to develop spreadsheet design in a wide variety of disciplines, including marketing, accounting, finance, and operations.

 - This course introduces students to the design and use of databases for business applications.
 Using database computer software, students will plan and develop a variety of databases for business.
 Topics covered include database planning, creation of records, searching for data using database queries, development of forms for data entry, and report design.